Skip to content

 Section titled “Option B: Reorganize SHIFT + add an unprinted L2 long-tail (3 layers) (ACCEPTED)”

-Option A’s SHIFT reorg for all 19 KEC chars, plus an unprinted L2 (LSHIFT+TERM) for the rare ASCII.
+Option A’s SHIFT reorg for all 19 KEC chars (as then derived; 21 per Amendment 2026-07-10), plus an unprinted L2 (LSHIFT+TERM) for the rare ASCII.
 Frequency-correct: the frequent comparison/predicate operators sit on the printed shift; the rare ASCII lives in muscle memory.
 Matches Josh’s “don’t print every layer; lean on T9 + TAGS” direction.

 Option C: Comparison cluster on the SHIFT-left half (2 layers) (rejected)